 Ingredients

-- 1 lb chicken fillets or chicken breasts cut into smaller pieces
+- 1 lb boneless skinless chicken breasts sliced into smaller pieces, or boneless skinless chicken thighs

 - 3 cm ginger grated, increase amount to spice preference!